 - There was safe drinking water and food preparation at restaurants.

 I balanced the negatives with the positives and knew that a European holiday could work for a my family.

 Remember, holidays are a gift to yourself and your family.
-Be honest and practical about what your children can do, and whether your holiday plans will allow you and your spouse to enjoy yourself.
-Holidays are expensive.
-In creating a vacation, you are responsible for managing your family’s time, money, and ability to create amazing memories and connections between you, your spouse and your children.
-Embrace the challenge and dream of the possibilities!
+Be honest and practical about what your children can do, and whether your holiday plans will allow you and your spouse to enjoy yourself as well.

 If you would like to save this article for future use, please click on “Save” on the photo below.
 If you think someone else might find it useful, please feel free to share it on your social media channels.
 Have a great day!